Wyntuition/jekyll-now/todo/pd-plan.md

     - Managers Path analysis, Radical Candor, PD Plan: AI, sandbox
     - YDNJS

+    + git:rebase use cases to core dev curric

 ## Plan - Current

 - ORG PD.
 This should be on PD plan regularly reviewed